In this article, we are going to discuss how to create Ubuntu bootable USB by using Windows.

 Once you have downloaded the Ubuntu ISO image file for your system.
 You have to download the latest version of Universal USB Installer for your system click here to download.

-Step 3: Creating Bootable USB
+Step 3: Creating a Bootable USB

 After downloading all the required file we have to create a bootable USB to install Ubuntu.
 For that Plugin, the USB drive and open Universal USB Installer and accept the license agreement.
 After that follow this steps: